znjameswu/epgi/doc/design_pointer_event.md

 1. Resolved.
 At least one team has requested for resolution, and the team with the highest confidence is declared winner.
 If multiple candidate reports the same confidence, then we compare the render object's depth in tree (the deeper the better), then its hit-test order (the upper the better).
 2. Defaulted.
 No team has requested for resolution, but only one team has remained in the arena.
 The team is declared winner by default.
 3. Empty.
 No one is declared winner because the pointer up event has fired because no team has remained in the arena.
 Either there is no team to begin with, or all remaining teams withdrawed at the same time.
+4. Swept.
+The pointer up event has been fired and no team requested for resolution, nor report an inconclusive result.
+The team with the highest confidence is declared winner.

 From there on, the arena will continuously feed pointer events to the winner if there is one, until the pointer up event fires and the arena closes and becomes inactive.